curveresearch/notes/stableswap.md

 This is the form we use for all our derivations.

 ## Coin balances
-We denote the coin balances (as in the contracts) with $x_i$, $x_j$ etc.  In the context of a swap, $i$ is the "in" index and $j$ is the "out" index.
+We denote the coin balances (as in the contract code) with $x_i$, $x_j$ etc.  In the context of a swap, $i$ is the "in" index and $j$ is the "out" index.

-The quantities though are in special units.
+Balances are in special units.
 They are *not* native token units.
 For example, if $x_i$ represents the USDC amount, one whole token amount would not be $1000000$ as might be assumed from the 6 decimals for USDC.
 Instead $x_i$ would be $1000000000000000000$ (18 zeroes).
 All the $x$ balances should be assumed to be in the same units as $D$.
-For lack of a better term, sometimes we will call these *virtual* units (as the amount of $D$ per LP token is often referred to as "virtual price") and we will call the $x$ balances *virtual balances*.
+For lack of a better term, sometimes we will call the $x$ balances *virtual balances*, as the amount of $D$ per LP token is often referred to as "virtual price".
+In the vyper code, virtual balances are notated by $xp$ while $x$ is in native token units.

-While putting balances into virtual units often involves only a change of decimals, this is not the correct way of thinking about the process.
+While putting balances into virtual units often involves only a change of decimals, this is not always the case and it is helpful to think of this more generally, particularly for metapools and thinking about the cryptoswap invariant.
 The stableswap equation assumes a 1:1 peg between coins.
 This means the balances being used must reflect the proper value in the common units of D being used.
 For the example of USDC, this means adjusting simply the decimals.
 For a rebasing token however, it may not be.
-Indeed, for metapools, when exchange the basepool's tokens for the main stable, the basepool token conversion into D units must take into account the accrued yield.
-This is done by multiplying the amount by the basepool virtual price.
+Indeed, for metapools, when exchanging the basepool LP token for the main stable, the basepool LP token conversion into D units must take into account the accrued yield.
+This is done by multiplying the LP token amount by the basepool virtual price.

 # Solving for $D$